kbabolhavaeji/php-observer-desing-pattern-sample/README.md

-# php-observer-desing-pattern-sample
-sample of observer implemention
+# This is an simple example of Observer desing pattern in vanilla php